 Sustainable fashion options in Australia are increasing, and with that the options for more shapes and sizes.
-And thank god, because we all know there’s no such thing as ‘one size fits all’ when it comes to the female body.
-From staple shirts to stand out dresses, this list will help you put together a plus-sized capsule closet of pieces you love and will wear over and over again.
+And thank god, because we all know there’s no such thing as one size fits all when it comes to the female body.
+From staple shirts to stand out dresses, this list will help you put together a capsule closet of pieces you love and will wear over and over again.
+Best of all, you can embrace your body and find a style that suits you.

-Sydney’s Citizen Wolf is making custom casual wear, and more specifically – t-shirts.
-They’re on a mission to revolutionise the way we think about staple clothing, to get us to invest in quality pieces that are literally made for us.
-The brand starts by sourcing organic and ethically produced cotton, grown in Australia.
-The cotton is then milled in Melbourne and turned into quality fabrics.
-Back in the shop in Sydney they get your ‘magic fit’ – a fit made specifically to fit you based on your weight, height and date of birth – and they cut your shirt out with laser technology.
-It’s sewn together there as well.
-The result is the perfect fitting t-shirt, sustainably made in Sydney.
+Sydney’s Citizen Wolf is on a mission to revolutionise the way we think about staple clothing, to get us to invest in quality pieces that are literally made for us.
+The brand uses your magic fit – a fit made specifically to fit you based on your weight, height and date of birth – to cut your perfectly sized T-shirt out with laser technology.
+The tees are sewn together in Sydney where their manufacturing is certified by Ethical Clothing Australia.
 And if the fit isn’t spot on the first time, they’ll tweak it for you.
-Once you have your fit sorted, I suggest investing in a few of your favourite colours (or stripes – my favourite!)
+Once you have your fit sorted, you can invest in a few of your favourite colours, cuts and fabrics.

 Helmed by textile designer Cassie Byrnes, Melbourne-based Variety Hour creates print-focused pieces produced in thoughtfully small batches.
 Each pattern starts as a painted artwork that’s distorted through different scales and reconfigured through an array of themes and palettes before it’s perfected and adapted into a range of timeless silhouettes and home goods made to complement a cheerful mood.
 It’s all ethically made in Melbourne, Australia.
 Variety Hour’s XL size covers an Australian size 16-18.